ConverterHQ

 Why convert PDF (Vector) to XPM?

-Convert to XPM when maintaining or restoring X11-era icon assets or other historical Unix interface graphics.
+Choose XPM as target when maintaining or restoring X11-era icon assets or other historical Unix interface graphics.

 What changes when converting PDF (Vector) to XPM?